 What is a Math Workshop with a Guided Math Rotation Board?

 A Math Workshop rotation board, sometimes called a Guided Math rotation board or a math rotation board, is a workboard, chart, or PowerPoint slide that communicates to students where they will be working, what they will be working on, and who they will be working with during Guided Math Workshop.
 It is an incredibly powerful management tool that can either be posted on your Math Workshop bulletin board or projected on your board (using a Math Workshop with Guided Math rotation PowerPoint).
-I offer both options (printable and digital) in my Guided Math Workshop course and guide.
+I offer both options (printable and digital) in my Guided Math Workshop course (coming soon) and Guided Math Workshop Guide.
 The math rotation board is one of the many things teachers need for Math Workshop.

 3 Important Components of a Math Rotation Board